Meet Our Inquiring Minds

-Residencies: 1776 Brooklyn Navy Yard Campus, founding member, ongoing; TED Conferences, Spring 2016 resident - education innovation in elementary school, TEDtalk
+Residencies: 1776 NYC Campus, founding member (education innovation) 2017- ongoing; TED Conferences, Spring 2016 resident (education innovation in elementary school)

-Teacher: Various colleges and universities in the USA and Europe including Syracuse, Pratt, SVA and University of Kansas; The Foundation Center; The Arts and Business Council; Echoing Green; IBM (Pacific Rim/Hong Kong); Universal Studios; and Hallmark Cards on subjects ranging from design, to ethics and copyright.
+Teacher: Various colleges and universities including the graduate schools of Syracuse, Pratt, SVA, Elisava (Spain); University of Kansas; The Foundation Center; The Arts and Business Council; Echoing Green; IBM (Pacific Rim/Hong Kong); Universal Studios; and Hallmark Cards on subjects ranging from design, to ethics and copyright.

 Product designer: Teaching video and game on ethics “Where Do You Draw the Line?”

-Civic engagement: 1983-current for 30 years; Co-founder and board member Greene Hill Food Co-op; Co founder, The Hill, the Journal of Fort Greene, Clinton Hlll and Wallabout and Artists in Print, the San Francisco Graphics Guild.
+Civic engagement: Co-founder and former board member of the Greene Hill Food Co-op, The Hill, the Journal of Fort Greene, Clinton Hlll and Wallabout and Artists in Print, the San Francisco Graphics Guild.
 Volunteer civics program director in 4th and 5th grades at PS20, Brooklyn.

-Board Member: Governance Matters, Green Map systems and Greene Hill Food Co-op;
+Member: Board roles have included Governance Matters, Green Map systems and Greene Hill Food Co-op.

-Honors: A variety of communication design awards; Who’s Who of American Women since 1978; Richard Saul Wurman’s Who’s Really Who: The 1000 Most Creative Minds in America; Biography and bibliography on Wikipedia; Graphic Artists Guild Award for Outstanding Achievement in Professional Practices.
-More about DK at dkholland.com and Wikipedia.
+Honors: A wide variety of communication design awards; Who’s Who of American Women since 1978; Richard Saul Wurman’s Who’s Really Who: The 1000 Most Creative Minds in America; Graphic Artists Guild Award for Outstanding Achievement in Professional Practices.
+Biography and bibliography on Wikipedia and at dkholland.com

-Mentors: Fred Friendly of the Columbia School of Journalism; Graphic designers Milton Glaser, Roger Whitehouse; and illustrator Simms Taback.
+Mentors: Fred Friendly of the Columbia School of Journalism; Graphic designers Milton Glaser and Roger Whitehouse; and illustrator Simms Taback.

 Graduate: Parsons School of Design, The New School, New York, NY 1970

-Home: Tiny 18th century house in historic Fort Greene, Brooklyn with rescue cats Billie Holiday, Martha Graham and Frederick Douglass and Don Quixote.
+Home: Tiny 18th century house and garden in historic Fort Greene, Brooklyn with her 4 rescue cats Billie Holiday, Martha Graham, Frederick Douglass and Don Quixote.

 Dr. Patricia Crain de Galarce